GosiaGie/antenka/README.md

 	-If user has an active benefit card, then only benefit prices are checked.
 If player doesn't have active benefit card, then only regular price are checked.
-	-If match doesn't have benefit price, then for simplicity "regular price = benefit price" *Signing Up
+	-If match doesn't have benefit price, then for simplicity "regular price = benefit price"
-	-Client sends eventID and slot number. eventID = unique identifier of a match, slot number = order number of slot in a particular match.
-Every slot gets unique ID and its order number, starting from 1.